Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-This privacy notice explains how and why South Yorkshire Police (SYP) process your personal data, under UK General Data Protection Regulations (UK GDPR) and the Data Protection Act 2018, DPA 2018, Part 3.
+This privacy notice explains how and why South Yorkshire Police (SYP) process your personal data, under UK General Data Protection Regulations (UK GDPR) and the Data Protection Act 2018 (DPA 2018) Part 3.
 It notes the steps we take to keep your information safe and what to do if you have concerns as to how we have handled your data.

-South Yorkshire Police is the territorial police force responsible for policing the areas of South Yorkshire in North East England.
+South Yorkshire Police is the territorial police force responsible for policing the areas of South Yorkshire in Northeast England.

 The Chief Constable – Lauren Poultney of South Yorkshire Police is the Controller and as such has overall responsibility for the lawful processing of all personal data processed by the force.
-She is assisted by the Data Protection Officer, DPO Charlotte Mead who provides advice and guidance in relation to data protection law.
+She is assisted by the Data Protection Officer, DPO Charlotte Mead, who provides advice and guidance in relation to data protection law.

 Data Protection legislation is regulated by the Information Commissioner’s Office who hold a register of all controllers.
 Our registration number is Z572421X.